irfnd/todo-graphql/README.md

    ```
 3. Install all dependencies with
    `yarn` or `npm install`
+4. You can specify server port.
+Create `.env` file by copy-paste `.env.example`.
+If you not specify the port, server will running on port 8000.
-4. Run the server by typing `yarn start` or `npm run start`
+5. Run the server by typing `yarn start` or `npm run start`
-5. Server running successfully.
+6. Server running successfully.
-6. To test server endpoint, you can open the server on your browser `http://localhost:8000` and you can explore the endpoint queries.
+7. To test server endpoint, you can open the server on your browser `http://localhost:8000` and you can explore the endpoint queries.

 ## Contributing